vyos/vyos-documentation/docs/interfaces/wireless.rst

       TX:  bytes    packets     errors    dropped    carrier collisions 183413      5430          0          0          0          0

-.. option:: show interfaces wireless <wlanX>
+.. opcmd:: show interfaces wireless <wlanX>

 This command shows both status and statistics on the specified wireless interface.
 The wireless interface identifier can range from wlan0 to wlan999.